Lasi dialect

-Dispute

-Lasi has been disputed whether it is a language or a dialect of Sindhi.
-Most linguists agree that it is part of the wider Sindhi languages, not to be confused with the Sindhi language itself, which includes many languages that used to be dialects of Sindhi, such as Jadgali and Kutchi.
+Lasi, or Lassi, also called Kohistani (لاسي) is a dialect of the Sindhi language spoken on the western frontier of Sindh and Balochistan in Pakistan.
+It is spoken by the Sindhi Lasi people of Lasbela, Hub and Gwadar in Balochistan, and Lasi is also spoken in the Kohistan region of Karachi, Thatta and Jamshoro districts of Sindh.

 Loanwords

-Lasi is known to be using loanwords from other languages, primarily Persian as well as Balochi.
-More recently, many English and Urdu words have entered the language.
+Lasi is known to use loanwords from other languages, primarily from Persian as well as Balochi.

 Orthography

 Lasi uses the same orthography as Sindhi except an extra letter, ۏ, which has been added to the Balochi Standard Alphabet.
 Many educated Lasi speakers use the Latin alphabet in an effort to romanise the language.